rryanh/Car-Gauges/README.md

 ## Getting Started

-To get a local copy up and running follow these example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites